 5. The Three Sisters (U Rotta/Small Square) : The House with the Three White Roses stands on the Small Square of the Old Town and it is known as U Rotta after the Rott ironmonger’s shop that used to be here.
 Three white roses are painted on the decorated facade in memory of the legend of the Three Sisters.
 As the story goes, the Three Sisters became extremely rich after the death of their parents.
 One by one the three sisters were seduced, married and robbed by the same smuggler who was presented to them first as a prince, after as a duke and finally as an English nobleman.
 No one of the Sisters realized the scam and all three died poor and away from their home.

 6. The Golden Well (U Zlate Sudny/Karlova Street) : On the corner of Karlova Street and Seminarska Street, the House at the Golden Well (U Zlate Sudny) still stands with its magnificent facade.
-At the cellar of the house, there was a well, in which the people said that they often saw a golden glow and believed it was coming from a hidden treasure.
+In the cellar of the house, there was a well, in which the people said that they often saw a golden glow and believed it was coming from a hidden treasure.
 One maid, out of curiosity, leaned, fell into the water and was killed.
 In the effort to recover her body they finally found the hidden treasure behind a rock at the bottom of the well.
 Since then, the ghost of the drowned maid comes to the house to claim the treasure.

 7. The Builder of Charles Bridge (Charles Bridge) : Charles Bridge over Moldava River, the landmark of Prague and probably one of the most famous bridges in Europe, was considered indestructible but according to the legend, when St. John of Nepomuk (the saint of Bohemia) was thrown from the bridge, one of its arches collapsed.
-After that no one could repair it, because everything that was built by day fell down during the night.
-One builder was persistent and had tried several times, when one night the Devil appeared to him and offered him help.
-As a reward the devil would take the soul of the first one to cross the bridge after the repair.
+After that, no one could repair it, because everything that was built by day fell down during the night.
+One builder was persistent and had tried several times when one night the Devil appeared to him and offered him help.
+As a reward, the devil would take the soul of the first one to cross the bridge after the repair.
 The builder agreed but had in mind a way to trick the Devil.
 The Devil kept his promise and the bridge was repaired.
-On the day of the opening ceremony the builder hid a cock in order to release it first on the bridge and so the Devil to take the cock’s soul.
+On the day of the opening ceremony, the builder hid a cock in order to release it first on the bridge so the Devil to take the cock’s soul.
 But the Devil appeared to the builder’s wife in the form of his servant and told her that her husband had a terrible accident on the bridge.
 The woman rushed and crossed the bridge and so the Devil took her soul along with the soul of the unborn child she was expecting.
 Since then, if you cross the bridge at night you could hear the ghost of the builder’s child sneezing.

 8. The Severed Arm (Church of St James) : If you enter the Baroque church of St James, near the Old Town Square, you will see to the right of the entrance a blackened human arm that hangs from a chain.
 A plaque beneath tells the story of the thief who entered the church at night in order to steal the jewels from the statue of Our Lady, but when he touched the jewels the statue grabbed him by the hand.
 The next morning the thief was found and they called the executioner to cut his arm as they could not find any other way to release the arm from the statue.
 From that day the thief’s arm hangs above the entrance.

 9. The Iron Knight (Platnerska Street) : If you are walking along Platnerska Street in the Old Town, you will see the statue of the Iron Knight with a dead girl at his feet.
 The statue has been placed to the location, where according to the tradition was the house of a virgin girl who fell in love with a knight.
-One day the knight blinded by his pathological jealousy he killed the girl, who the moment she was dying cursed him and he was transformed into iron.
+One day the knight blinded by his pathological jealousy killed the girl, who the moment she was dying cursed him and he was transformed into iron.
 The only way for the knight to become human again is to be loved by another virgin, but he has that chance only for one night every hundred years.

 These are the first 9 of the 17 legends of Prague we will present to you.
 If you are visiting Prague, have in mind the stories behind these famous attractions and make your visit even more fascinating and exciting.